88-degrees/Book-of-Changes/appendix02s1.md

 The other paragraphs present nothing for remark beyond what has been said on the Text of the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou).

-[299:XXV](#fr_214) The composition of the hexagram is given here in a manner different from what we have met with in the account of any of the preceding figures; and as the text is not called in question, I have made the best I could in the translation of the two commencing clauses.
+<a name="fn_214"></a>[299:XXV](#fr_214) The composition of the hexagram is given here in a manner different from what we have met with in the account of any of the preceding figures; and as the text is not called in question, I have made the best I could in the translation of the two commencing clauses.
 The application of the symbolism to what the ancient kings did is also hard to comprehend.

 The paragraph on line 1 is another way of saying that in the course of things real goodness may be expected to be fortunate,--'by the appointment of Heaven.'